 I love how the water looks so calm upstream and downstream but rushes at the waterfall.

-Stroll to other views of Hafragislfoss
+Stroll to other views of Hafragilsfoss - Trail in Jokulsargljufur canyon

 There is a path that goes all the way to Dettifoss and continues also North of Hafragilsfoss.
-I walked a little bit along it to get to other views of the canyon and the waterfall.
+I walked a little bit along it to get other views of the canyon and the waterfall.

 I wish the weather had been better because I would have continued a little bit more and taken more time to shoot better photographs…